The Prize Beyond Gold

 Delroy was just a machine following a script, one that needed no thought whatsoever to obey.
 He only had to train, eat, drink, and run.
 No brain required.

 Maybe athletes really were stupid.

+He’d gone along with it because it worked.
+You can’t argue with results.
 Yet after Olympic gold and — possibly — a world record, what on earth could come next?

 “What next?” he asked Dop, on the big screen.

 But the simulations always stopped at the end of the race.

 On the day before the big race, Delroy rehearsed his sprints and starts while loudspeakers blared a carefully tailored simulation of cheering spectators, enabling Delroy to accustom himself to the exact pitch of the crowd’s roar.
 Everything proceeded with metronomic precision.
 It made Delroy feel like a clockwork toy, being wound tighter and tighter….

 Michito sensed Delroy’s tension, but — unusually — didn’t defuse it.
 Perhaps the tension was necessary: its explosive release would help propel Delroy faster than ever before.
 After the training session, Michito and his aides hurried back inside to calibrate Delroy’s performance against the projections from Dop, and calculate any final tweaks to the diet and sleep regime for the few remaining hours.

 Delroy stayed outside to linger in the warm afternoon air and enjoy the view.
 This would be the last time he saw it.
 Tomorrow he’d be far too focused on the race to even notice the environment, and afterward he’d go home to Los Angeles — returning as either a record-breaker, or merely an Olympic champion still.